TheTextAdventurer/SAGA-Hint-Sheets/HINT10 SAVAGE ISLAND PART 1 - ADVENTURE 10 HINTS AND SOLUTIONS.md

 ---

-## 43 - LOSING SOMETHING EARLY IN THE
+## 43 - LOSING SOMETHING EARLY IN THE ADVENTURE THAT YOU NEED LATER ON?
 <details><summary>Answer</summary>N/A N/A N/A N/A N/A N/A POUR IT SOMEWHERE YOU CAN GET IT BACK</details>

 **44 - More help for above problem.**